 Thanks for taking a moment to check out who we are and what we are up to.
 Barbara and I appreciate your interest in us and hope you will be encouraged by something you encounter here.

-But the national office has asked me to step into a larger leadership role in our mission movement, believing I have greater capacity, gifts, and experience for helping the work of God expand nationally and globally.
-So I accepted Dr. Harvey Herman’s invitation to join the national missionary training and resource development team based in Charlottesville, VA.
-I mailed out a brochure* to all of our support partners that details my assignment.
+But the national office asked me to step into a larger leadership role in our mission movement, believing I have greater capacity, gifts, and experience for helping the work of God expand nationally and globally.
+So in 2011, I accepted Dr. Harvey Herman’s invitation to join the national missionary training and resource development team based in Charlottesville, VA.
+I mailed out a brochure to all of our support partners that details my assignment.

-We sold our home in Boston in July ’11 and relocated to Charlottesville, Virginia in September ’11…we are settled into our new place, found a good church, and are connecting with our neighbors.
+We sold our home in Boston in July ’11 and relocated to Charlottesville, Virginia in September ’11.
+We are settled into our new place, found a good church, and are connecting with our neighbors.

-I hope you will consider adding us to your charitable or faith promise giving and even consider making a project gift (details can be found on the JOIN OUR TEAM page).
+I hope you will consider adding us to your charitable or faith promise giving and even consider making a project gift (details can be found on the JOIN OUR TEAM or PROJECTS page).
 Join me in working to reach more students, train more leaders, and influence more nations for Christ.

-I post a Monday Motivator every Monday based on our five objectives (see description on the MM Page…you can subscribe for free and get the MM’s sent to your email address).
+I post a Monday Motivator every Monday based on our five objectives for students (see description on the MM Page…you can subscribe for free and get the MM’s sent to your email address).